-The trust will be established primarily for purposes of collective governance of the common land in the pastoralism, wildlife, conservation and tourism development zones on behalf of the private landowners.
+The Cooperative Society will be established primarily for purposes of collective governance of the common land in the pastoralism, wildlife, conservation and tourism development zones on behalf of the private landowners.
 It will be responsible for the overall governance of the common land owned collectively by all the members in equal undivided shares, which shares shall be the basis of allocation of benefits from investments on the land.
-The trust will have the direct responsibility of the implementation of the LSP and oversee the collective interests of Mbirikani landowners after the group ranch subdivision and the dissolution of the MGR management.
-The trust will manage the common land in the pastoralism and wildlife zone, the conservation and tourism development zone and the mining and industrial zone which will be held in the trust on behalf of and in the interest of the beneficiary landowners.
-The trust shall have a pre-emptive right of purchase over any shares of the common land that a member may choose to sell.
-Its affairs will be managed by a board of trustees, which shall, among other things, regulate use of the land, ensure equitable sharing of benefits accruing from conservation, provide oversight of residents' associations and committees, and coordinate all activities in the common land.
-The duties and powers of the trustee and the relationship between the trustee and the landowners will be spelt out in a constitution.
+The Cooperative Society will have the direct responsibility of the implementation of the LSP and oversee the collective interests of Mbirikani landowners after the group ranch subdivision and the dissolution of the MGR management.
+The Cooperative Society will manage the common land in the pastoralism and wildlife zone, the conservation and tourism development zone and the mining and industrial zone which will be held in the Cooperative Society on behalf of and in the interest of the beneficiary landowners.
+The Cooperative Society shall have a pre-emptive right of purchase over any shares of the common land that a member may choose to sell.
+Its affairs will be managed by MGR Cooperative Society, which shall, among other things, regulate use of the land, ensure equitable sharing of benefits accruing from conservation, provide oversight of residents' associations and committees, and coordinate all activities in the common land.
+The duties and powers of the Cooperative Society and the landowners will be spelt out in a constitution.

-Figure 8-1: Institutional framework for the implementation of the Mbirikani LSP
+Figure 8 - 1: Institutional framework for the implementation of the Mbirikani LSP